maoc06/maoc-music/README.md

 **:arrow_forward: You can play a preview**

-**you can add songs to favorites:heart: and playlists:minidisc: (:construction: this feature is in production)**
+**You can add songs to favorites:heart: and playlists:minidisc: (:construction: this feature is in production)**

 **:eye_speech_bubble: You can follow artists (:construction: this feature is in production)**